zephraph/notes/Recurse/Log/Day 10.md

 ## 2:00 pm

 Last night I'd worked a little on [[procedure#Improving match error handling]] and I want to continue that vein today.
+Essentially what I did last night was write a little parser that could parse `match` source code and provide line/column numbers for that so I could remap error messages to the appropriate place.